High Road, Woodford Green, London IG8

 The tabernacle of c.1976 has a gold mosaic front with the two fish and five loaves, and two peacocks as symbols for immortality.
 Above the tabernacle is a blind niche with a crucifix, flanked by single lancets.
 On either side of them are pairs of lancets, set in the canted sides of the apse.
 These six windows hold stained glass figures which in 1976 were reset within clear glass.
 From left to right these are: St Pascal Baylon, St Bonaventura, St Francis, St Clare, St John Capistrano and St Didacus.
 Two pairs of lancets on the south wall have plain glazing.
 Part of the roof has a central skylight of 1921.
 On the north and south walls are modern timber reliefs: the Annunciation to the north and St Francis receiving the stigmata to the south.
 The remaining furnishings are modern and of timber.

-At the west end of the south aisle is a life-size Calvary, with St Mary Magdalene, modelled on the Duchess, who took this name on entering the Third Order.
+At the west end of the south aisle is a life-size Calvary, with St Mary Magdalene, modelled on the Duchess of Newcastle, who took this name on entering the Third Order.
 The Stations are painted timber reliefs in pointed frames.

 Architect: Canon Alexander J. C. Scoles